Andrew Watson (footballer, born 1856): International career

 Watson won three international caps for Scotland.
 His first cap came against England in London on 12 March 1881, in which he captained the side.
-Scotland won 6–1, which (as of 2019) is still a record home defeat for England.
+Scotland won 6–1, which (as of 2024) is still a record home defeat for England.
 A few days later, Scotland played Wales and won 5–1, Watson captaining Scotland again.

 Watson's last cap came against England in Glasgow on 11 March 1882.
 This was a 5–1 victory again to Scotland.
 Watson moved to London in the summer of 1882, which effectively ended his international career as the SFA only picked players based in Scotland at this time.

 The next non-white person to receive a full international cap for Scotland was Paul Wilson in 1975.
-The next black person selected to play for Scotland after Andrew Watson was Nigel Quashie in 2004, 120 years later.
+The next black person selected to play for Scotland after Andrew Watson was Nigel Quashie in 2004, 123 years later.
+He also became the first non-white player to score for the Scotland senior team (Scotland 4x1 Trinidad & Tobago).

 Later life and tributes

 Watson retired to London in around 1910 and died of pneumonia at 88 Forest Road, Kew, in 1921.
 He is buried in Richmond Cemetery.

 In 1926, the sportswriter "Tityrus" (the pseudonym of J. A. H. Catton, editor of the Athletic News) named Andrew Watson as left-back in his all-time Scotland team.
 A mural of Watson was painted on the side of a cafe in Shawlands, south Glasgow in 2020, and he also features prominently in the First Hampden Mural at Hampden Bowling Club.

+In 2025, a plaque honouring Watson was revealed outside of The Crossley Heath School, the amalgamation of Heath Grammar School, his former high school, and Crossley and Porter School.
+This plaque was unveiled by Viv Anderson, who was the first black player for the England national football team.